CRBroughton/CRBroughton/personal-development-and-goals.md

 written in TypeScript.
 - 📖 In Progress - Building Regress, a visual regression testing application for image repositories.
+- 📖 In Progress - Continuing with mentoring across the buisness, as well as more interactive front-end focused workshops.

 Completed Goals & Achievements - 2024